MicrosoftDocs/power-platform/power-platform/admin/managed-environment-usage-insights.md

 :::image type="content" source="media/managed-environment-weekly-digest-include-environmenta.png" alt-text="Screenshot of the Managed Environments settings, with the Include this environment option highlighted.":::

 > [!NOTE]
 > You must [enable tenant-level analytics](tenant-level-analytics.md#how-do-i-enable-tenant-level-analytics) to get usage insights.
+Usage insights is not available in all regions, see [Known isues](#known-issues) for impacted regions.

 ## What information is provided in the weekly digest?